particle-iot/docs/src/content/reference/device-os/firmware.md

 | `ContentType::BINARY` | `application/octet-stream` |
 {{!-- END shared-blurb --}}

-{{!--
 Additionally, JSON (text/json) structured data is supported.
 This is encoded using an `EventData` object, which is a `Variant`.
 The `Variant` can be created from a JSON text string, or built programmatically by adding fields.

-If you are currently publishing events using a JSON string, it's highly recommended that you switch to using a `Variant` with Device OS 6.2 and later.
-When you do this, the `Variant` is converted into CBOR (binary) format internally before sending, then converted back to JSON in the cloud.
-This greatly reduces the size of many JSON payloads, allowing for larger data or lower cellular data usage, while maintaining compatibility with JSON in external service via webhooks or Logic.
---}}

 ### Particle.publish - Publish